KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when e-mail is sent using an System.Net.Mail.SmtpClient and cannot be delivered to all recipients.

-    throw [System.Net.Mail.SmtpFailedRecipientsException]::New("e-mail is sent using an System.Net.Mail.SmtpClient and cannot be delivered to all recipients.")
+    throw [System.Net.Mail.SmtpFailedRecipientsException]::New('e-mail is sent using an System.Net.Mail.SmtpClient and cannot be delivered to all recipients.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Net.Mail.SmtpFailedRecipientsException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Net.Mail.SmtpFailedRecipientsException.aspx)